mr-d-self-driving/Path-Planning-and-Decision-Making-ETH-2022/README.md

 Planning and control stack for a car with simulation interface: https://github.com/idsc-frazzoli/dg-commons.
 - Planning with RRT
-- Control with pure-pursuit to get the steering angle reference and PID to track steering and speed reference.
+- Control with pure-pursuit to get the steering angle reference and PID to track steering and speed reference
 - To do: debug multiplayer